braydonnugent/Project1_Group4/README.md

 We believe the main reasons for retirement at a younger age is consistent numerous factors such as; financial success within household, physical capabilities for their respective field & how dependant they are by defacto members.
 We also believe the age of retirement well prove to be less consistent overtime as there is more opportunity for success in certail fields of work.

 The 3 Questions:
--Do certain professions retire at an earlier age?
+-Question 1: Do certain professions retire at an earlier age?
--What factors influence early retirement?
+-Question 2: What factors influence early retirement?
--How has retirement age changed overtime for everyone?
+-Question 3: How has retirement age changed overtime for everyone?

 Assignments for members:
-Swapna:
+Swapna: Question 1 (all)
-Gayan:
+Gayan: Question 2 (factors including: super contribution & reasons for retiring)
+Braydon: Question 2 (initial data cleaning of 'Characteristics of Retirees.xlsx' file & pre-retirement income factor).
-Julia:
+Julia: Question 3 (dropped)
-Braydon:

 Notes on assignment:
-Data Set:
-Hypothesis:
 Findings:
 Limitations:

 # Retirement Analysis: